ElijahMSmith/BandNames/README.md

 Use this page to input addition URLs you want this extension to open on.
 You can also clear this list of URLs and start over.
 Any action you make on this page is stored away immediately, so don't worry about losing changes made if you close the page!

 ### Planned features (if they haven't already been added and I've forgotten to update this line):
-1. Spruce up url adding page
+1. Character limit for generated words (for those frustrating times where your good name is too long)
-2. Conversion to either enabling popup for all sites or opening popup automatically for specified sites (depending on possibility of second option)
+2. Option for random adjective-noun pairing, rather than predetermined "good ones"
-3. Option for random adjective-noun pairing, rather than predetermined "good ones"
+3. Spruce up url adding page